National Pool Closing Day

 To put things in perspective, if you fail to properly close your pool, opening it will be more costly to set your pool right up again.
 This can all be avoided if the proper measurements are taken to close your pool before the winter months arrive.
 Seems like an obvious choice to us.

-Check your water’s chemistry and add winterizing chemicals
+2. Check your water’s chemistry, and add winterizing chemicals

 It’s advised that you leave your pool alone for a full 24 hours after balancing the chemicals before you go to the next step.

-It’s best if you lower the pool water 2 inches below the lowest return line.
+Before removing water from the pool on pool closing day, turn off the power to your pool equipment.
+Using a submersible pump, lower the water level in your pool.
+It’s best if you lower the water at least 2 inches below the lowest return line.
 Lowering the water level properly when you’re closing the pool helps prevent freeze damage, and in some instances, overflow.
-If you live in an area where snow isn’t an issue, but rain is, it’s a good idea to check the water level while the pool is closed.
+If you live in an area where snow isn’t an issue, but rain is, it’s a good idea to check the water level occasionally while the pool is closed.

 Last but not least, install a winter cover for your pool.
-If you already own a winter cover, ensure that it fits correctly and also inspect it for holes or damage in the surface material — where debris can get through to the water.
-It’s also suggested that water bags be used to secure the winter cover.
-This maximizes the security of your pool from those harsh winter months.
+Before getting started, remove all ladders, hoses, or anything else that's in or around the pool.
+If you already own a winter cover or a safety cover, ensure that it fits correctly and inspect it for holes or damage in the surface material.
+You don't want there to be spots where debris can get through to the water.
+It’s also suggested that water bags be used to secure your inground pool winter cover, or use an air pillow with either wall bags or a cable and winch to secure an above ground pool winter cover.
+If using a safety cover, ensure that the straps and anchors are in good repair.
+This maximizes the security of your pool during those harsh winter months.